| Title: | Bayesian Meta-Analysis with Publications Bias and P-Hacking |

 (2002) for details about I squared.

-functions are wrappers
+All extract_ functions are wrappers

-around rstan::extract
+around rstan::extract.

-being applied to all estimated parameters of
+The result of FUN being applied to all estimated parameters of

 Higgins, J. P., & Thompson, S. G. (2002).
 Quantifying heterogeneity in a meta-analysis.
 Statistics in medicine, 21(11), 1539-1558.

-set.seed(313) model <- publipha::psma(yi = yi, vi = vi, data = dat.baskerville2012) extract_theta0(model, mean) # [1] extract_theta0(model, mean) extract_theta0(model, sd) # [1] 0.1095921 extract_tau(model, mean) # [1] 0.1315312 extract_theta(model, hist, i = 5)
+set.seed(313) model <- publipha::psma(yi = yi, vi = vi, data = dat.baskerville2012) extract_theta0(model, mean) # [1] extract_theta0(model, mean) extract_theta0(model, sd) # [1] 0.1095921 extract_tau(model, mean) # [1] 0.1315312 extract_theta(model, hist, i = 5)set.seed(313) model <- publipha::psma(yi = yi, vi = vi, data = dat.baskerville2012) extract_theta0(model, mean) # [1] extract_theta0(model, mean) extract_theta0(model, sd) # [1] 0.1095921 extract_tau(model, mean) # [1] 0.1315312 extract_theta(model, hist, i = 5)

-object.Computes PSIS-LOO CV, approximate leave-one-out cross-validation
+loo for an ma object.Computes PSIS-LOO CV, approximate leave-one-out cross-validation

-using Pareto smoothed importance sampling, see loo
+using Pareto smoothed importance sampling, see loo.

-## S4 method for signature 'mafit' loo(x, ...)
+## S4 method for signature 'mafit' loo(x, ...)## S4 method for signature 'mafit' loo(x, ...)

 x |